What is Interior Design?

-If you think that interior design is all about choosing fabrics and wallpaper, think again.
+If you are one of those people who think that interior design is all about choosing fabrics and wallpaper, think again.
 Studying interior design is so much more in-depth that that.
 I had an image in my head of what interior design will be before attending University, but now that I have finished my course; that perception changed completely!

 The role of an interior designer